Kilmarnock, East Ayrshire

 In 2019, ownership of the Take A Bow Centre transferred from East Ayrshire Council to the newly established Take a Bow Development Trust.

-Take A Bow Development Trust were committed to extending and refurbishing the existing building to bring it up to modern standards and to also align the building with Net Zero Carbon performance criteria.
+Take A Bow Development Trust were committed to extending and refurbishing the existing building to bring it up to modern standards and also to align the building with Net Zero Carbon performance criteria.

-Alongside a talented design team, Carbon Futures was appointed by the Take A Bow Development Trust to assess improvement strategies and develop a design that could deliver what the community required.
+Alongside a talented design team, Carbon Futures was appointed to assess improvement strategies and develop a design that could deliver what the community required.

 Enhanced wall, floor and roof insulation